IshmaelRogers/Perception/RoboND/README.md

             <a href="https://www.codecogs.com/eqnedit.php?latex=p_{i}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?p_{i}" title="p_{i}" /></a> is defined as an outlier.

+ compute_color_histograms()
+ compute_normal_histograms()
-Both compute_color_histograms() and compute_normal_histograms() functions have been filled out and SVM has been trained using train_svm.py.
-Please provide a snapshot of your normalized confusion matrix (output from train_svm.py in your writeup / README.
+ SVM has been trained using train_svm.py.

+ snapshot of your normalized confusion matrix (output from train_svm.py in your writeup / README.

  Object recognition steps have been implemented in the pcl_callback() function within template Python script.
-Not required, but to help your reviewer consider adding screenshots of output at different steps in your writeup with brief explanations.

 ---

 # Pick and Place Setup